 Step 2: Introduction to Pet Therapy Training Course

 Our eight-week Introduction to Pet Therapy Course will cover introduction to medical equipment and scents, dog to dog socialization, discussions on current therapy techniques and therapy opportunities available in the local community including medical facilities, assisted living and rehabilitation facilities, schools and libraries.
 Testing is done at the final session.
 See what’s covered on the WMTD Membership Test.

-When you pass your prescreen, we will work with you to get you enrolled in a course.
 Handlers only the first two weeks.
-Dogs will join us in week three.
+Dogs will start week three, and teams must attend week three and seven to graduate.
 Handlers must attend at least seven of the eight weeks to be eligible to test for the WMTD probationary membership.

-Handler/dog teams are allowed up to three months to complete three shadow visits under the supervision of an experienced WMTD member who serves as an evaluator.
-Course graduates will get a complete list of shadow locations and instructions on how to contact a shadow evaluator to line up a visit.
-There is a $25.00 non-refundable Prospective/Probationary Member fee.
-This fee will, however, be applied toward the full annual membership fee for those teams successfully completing their prospective / probationary membership requirements.
-Full membership is only $25 annually and includes coverage under the organization’s $1 million general liability insurance policy.
+Each handler/dog team is allowed up to three months to complete a minimum of three one hour shadow visits under the supervision of an experienced WMTD member who serves as an evaluator.
+Course graduates will get instructions on how to contact a shadow evaluator to line up a visit.
+There is a $50.00 non-refundable Prospective/Probationary Member fee.
+This fee will, however, be applied toward the full bi-annual membership fee for those teams successfully completing their prospective / probationary membership requirements.
+Full membership is only $50 who covers two years and includes coverage under the organization’s $1 million general liability insurance policy.